 - NMPED Professional License Bureau

-- NM licensure testing requirements (The NMTA is required of all new applicants for teaching and administrative licensure.)
+- NM licensure testing requirements (PRAXIS exams are required for teaching and administrative licensure.)

 NM 3-Tiered Licensure

 New Mexico instituted the 3-Tiered Licensure System to provide a framework for teacher improvement.
 The program is a progressive career system that requires teachers to demonstrate increased competencies and to assume added responsibilities as they progress through the system.

 The 3-Tiered Licensure System has three levels of licensure:

 - Level I is a provisional license issued to new teachers for three to five years.

 - Level II is a professional license issued for a nine-year period.

 - Level III is a master teacher licensure issued for a nine-year period.

 In order to advance from level I to level II and level II to level III, teachers must demonstrate how they are meeting the increased competencies for the next level by submitting a Professional Development Dossier (PDD) to the Public Education Department.